ethan-puyaubreau/kokkos-energy-dashboard/README.md

     cd kokkos-energy-dashboard
     ```
 2. Optional (if you want to use the provided script) (Measure and Input):
-   - Modify `input/generic_script.sh` to set your Kokkos program command and paths to NVML and Variorum libraries.
+   - Modify `input/generic_script.sh` to set your Kokkos program command and path to Variorum library.
    - Run the script to generate energy data:
     ```bash
     ./input/generic_script.sh
     ```

-If you already have the output files, ensure they are placed in the `input/` in each dedicated folder:
+If you already have the output files, ensure they are placed in the `input/variorum/` folder:

 #### 2. (bis) Manually Adding Your Measurement Results

 If you want to manually add your own measurement CSV files:

 ##### **Place your CSV files in the correct folder**
-   - Copy your files into the appropriate `input/` subfolder:
+   - Copy your files into the `input/variorum/` subfolder
-     - `input/nvml_power/` for NVML Power measurements
-     - `input/nvml_energy/` for NVML Energy measurements
-     - `input/variorum/` for Variorum measurements
-   - Each batch of results can have its own subfolders (e.g., `energy_bench_nvml_power_1/`).
+   - Each batch of results can have its own subfolders (e.g., `energy_bench_variorum_power_1/`).

 ##### **File naming**
-   - The aggregation scripts look for files with specific suffixes, for example:
+   - The aggregation scripts look for files with specific suffixes:
-     - `*-nvml-power-relative.csv`
-     - `*-nvml-power.csv`
-     - `*-nvml-power.dat`
      - `*-variorum-power-relative.csv`
      - `*-variorum-power.csv`
      - `*-variorum-power-gpus.csv`
      - `*-variorum-power-kernels.csv`
      - `*-variorum-power-regions.csv`
-   - For Variorum, the regions file must end with `-variorum-power-regions.csv`.
+   - The regions file must end with `-variorum-power-regions.csv`.

 > Note: The Kokkos tool is expected to generate these files in the specified format so you would not need to manually rename them.